Euonymus americanus

 Conclusion

-The strawberry bush has a lot of things going for it, with beautiful and interesting foliage, stems, and fruits.
+The strawberry bush has a lot of things going for it, with beautiful and interesting foliage, green stems, and fruits.
 This plant’s potential susceptibility to disease and its popularity with deer are definitely factors to consider.

 For more bushes to grow, check these backyard bushes.